 Foreign governments, foreign organizations, and foreign colleges and universities are not eligible to apply.
-Federal agencies are eligible to apply.
-(Any award made to a federal agency will be made as an inter-agency reimbursable agreement.)

 Notice regarding law enforcement agencies: State, local, and university or college law enforcement agencies must be certified by an approved independent credentialing body or have started the certification process to be eligible for FY 2023 DOJ discretionary grant funding.
 To become certified, the law enforcement agency must meet two mandatory conditions: (1) the agency's use-of-force policies adhere to all applicable federal, state, and local laws, and (2) the agency's use-of-force policies prohibit chokeholds except in situations where use of deadly force is allowed by law.
 The certification requirement also applies to law enforcement agencies receiving DOJ discretionary grant funding through a subaward.
 For detailed information on this certification requirement, please visit https://cops.usdoj.gov/SafePolicingEO to access the Standards for Certification on Safe Policing for Safe Communities, the Implementation Fact Sheet, and the List of Designated Independent Credentialing Bodies.